 To become a physical therapist, you must first complete a bachelor's degree.
 This is a separate step, requiring that you choose a major and complete general education requirements.
 This is different from the system in many other countries, in which health care professionals are on a professional track from the moment they graduate high school.
-The U.S. system values applicants who have gained a broad education, and who have succesfully commited themselves to in-depth study of some particular topic, whether biology or history or exercise science.
-The point is to show your ability to learn and excel, rather than to complete a narrow prepartion for a specific profession..
+The U.S. system values applicants who have gained a broad education, and who have successfully committed themselves to in-depth study of some particular topic, whether biology or history or exercise science.
+The point is to show your ability to learn and excel, rather than to complete a narrow preparation for a specific profession..

 You must also complete specific prerequisite courses.

 After you receive your bachelor's, you will go on to a graduate program in physical therapy to receive a doctorate of physical therapy, often abbreviated D.P.T.

 A "gap year" is a year between completing your undergraduate degree and beginning physical school.
 Taking a gap year has the following benefits:

 - Allows more time to complete prerequisite coursework

 - Usually results in a higher science G.P.A. at time of application

 - Full-time work during the gap year can allow money to be saved for use during physical therapy school

 If you are not taking a gap year, you need to apply to a D.P.T. program the summer after your junior year.